bigfishhhhhzoey/GenerativeAI/Semantic Search/Rerank/README.md

 3. **Rerank**: After retrieving initial results using keyword search or dense retrieval, Rerank is used to sort the search results based on their relevance to the query.
 This step significantly improves the quality of the results by assigning a relevance score to each retrieved document and sorting them from most to least relevant.
 Rerank ensures that the final results presented are accurate and directly answer the user's query.

 The project also includes a function to print the search results in a readable format with colorful formatting.

-## Prerequisites
-- Cohere and Weaviate API keys are required for this project.
-These keys allow access to the Cohere and Weaviate services needed for semantic search.
-- The project retrieves data from a public Weaviate demo database: [https://cohere-demo.weaviate.network/](https://cohere-demo.weaviate.network/), which contains Wikipedia entries.
-- Python 3.6+
-- Weaviate client library (`weaviate-client`) to connect to the semantic search backend
-- Weaviate instance to run the semantic search

 ## Usage
 The following functions are included in the code: